 Hand positions also become more critical.
-If you are performing a Morote Age Uke you will quickly notice your hands are not space very far apart.
+If you are performing a Morote Age Uke you will quickly notice your hands are not spaced very far apart.
 This increases the chances that a Shomen Uchi might impact one of your hands.
-You will naturally want to do some last minute fine tuning of your weapon’s location as you attempt to block a Shomen Uchi.
+You will naturally want to do some last-minute fine-tuning of your weapon’s location as you attempt to block a Shomen Uchi.
 You might also conclude that it is more important to practice moving out of the way of a strike (perhaps by using Escaping Patterns) to better facilitate your block.

 You may find that moving while blocking is much more common when using the Hanbo than other longer wooden weapons, particularly if you are working with someone is who is using a Bo or Jo against your Hanbo.
 The longer weapons can generate a tremendous amount of force and you will soon find it is better to redirect this force than to simply intercept it.

 You may also find that at times you will utilize blocks in a manner similar to a Bokken or Katana.
 With both hands near one end of the weapon, nearly the entire length of the Monouchi can be used to block and redirect an opponent’s strike.

 One tremendous advantage afforded by the Hanbo is the speed of movement.
 If someone using a Bo strikes at you with Shomen Uchi you might react by moving to the side while redirecting the incoming strike down and to the side.
 You can then continue moving the Hanbo around your head and then strike at your opponent as the weapon emerges from behind you.
 This can be an effective strategy, but you may find you need to close distance on your opponent in order to put them in range of your shorter weapon.
 This works very well since the Hanbo is a much faster-moving weapon than its longer cousins.